-Before a proctoring appointment may be made, we must have received written confirmation from your school that it accepts our guidelines and/or we must have approved your school's proctoring guidelines.
+Our proctoring team must receive written confirmation from your school that it accepts our guidelines and/or we must have approved your school’s proctoring guidelines.

 Proctors are unable to continuously monitor your testing.
 Please check your school's monitoring requirements before completing an online proctoring request.
 We cannot provide secure storage for any items not allowed with the test taker.

-Please make sure your exam reaches your assigned proctor at least 48 hours before your proctoring appointment.
+Please make sure your exam reaches your assigned proctor at least 48 hours prior to your proctoring appointment.

 We can scan and email completed exams to your school, free of charge.
-You are responsible for any costs, including postage and an envelope, for returning the completed exam by mail.
+The student is responsible for any costs, including postage and an envelope, if returning the exam by mail.
 We are not able to fax exams.